 MS Football vs Groveton, October 20

 MS Football @ Centerville, October 27

 Students of the Month- Lane Hendricks and Jasmin Monsibais

 The Capturing Kids Heart focus for October will be Self-Directed Behavior

 Self-Direction is the ability and learned skill to cast a vision of future goals and then take intentional steps toward who, where, and what we want to be.
 Instead of focusing on things to control or avoid, we emphasize our responsibility to make positive choices related to our emotions, attitudes, and actions.

 We will be talking to students about positive choices and making sure our actions reflect those.

-Our Student of the Month will also be someone who represents the quality of self-directed behavior and models it daily in class and on the campus.
+Our Students of the Month both represent the quality of self-directed behavior and model it daily in class and on the campus.

 Please remind your students about continuing to show proper behavior on the buses.
 We want the bus ride home to reflect the same level of respect we expect in the school building.
 Disruptive behavior can distract our bus drivers and we want to make sure everyone behaves appropriately and everyone gets home safely.